November 23, 2022 | Ladman Studios | Guides

-Chances are you are trying to figure out how much to spend on your wedding photography.
-Let me come right out of the gate and say this, you get what you pay for.
-WOW…rude!
-I know, but it’s 100% true.
-The only thing that matters most when it comes down to wedding photography, is what the value of photography means to you and it’s role it will be playing at your wedding.
+Chances are you are trying to figure out how much to invest on your wedding photography.
+Let me come right out of the gate and say, you get what you pay for.
+Now, that may sound rude but it’s 100% true.
+The only thing that matters most when it comes down to wedding photography, is what the value of photography means to you and it’s role it will be playing at your wedding and the rest of your life.

-There is no one size fits all when it comes to wedding photography, which is why when you start to Google things like “what is the average price for wedding photography?”, but it’s not that cut and dry.
+There is no one size fits all when it comes to wedding photography.
+Which is why when you Google something like “what is the average price for wedding photography?”, it’s a vague answer at best.
 Those averages do not take into account factors like collections, locations, and more importantly, what each one of those couples valued from their wedding photography.

 So, how much does wedding photographer cost?
-With all that said, let’s dive right in and discuss this further.
+Let’s dive right in and discuss this further.

 You might have heard of the “10% myth”.
 In wedding photography, it refers to the belief that couples should budget 10% of their wedding expenses towards photography.
 However, like the pirate code, is more of a guideline than a law.
 It restrictive, vague, and lacks the expertise and knowledge from actual wedding industry professionals.

-Here is the thing, as of 2022 the average cost of a wedding was about $30,000.
-If you used 10% of that ( $3000 ), that might get you in the door with a wedding photographer, but that said, this is usually the most basic collection they offer and usually only comes with the wedding photography coverage and maybe some digitals.
+Here is the thing, as of 2024 the average cost of a wedding was about $45,000.
+If you used 10% of that ( $4500 ), that might get you in the door with a professional wedding photographer and usually the most basic collection they offer.

 Now there is nothing wrong with that whatsoever.
 Plenty of couples just want coverage and are not interested in prints, albums, or other benefits that may be included in a wedding photographers collections.
 Again, this is all about you and what you want and value when it come to your wedding photography.
 We will hit on collections later on.